ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

         `shutdown -r now`

+7. Pre-load the ICP Installation tarball on all cluster nodes **NOTE**: ICP enterprise edition (ee) loads all ICP docker containers into all docker instances on all nodes.

+    The ICP tarball containing these images is >3.6GB and ansible will copy the tarball to each node in sequence and import each into their respective docker repositories.
+As a result, when running the installer, the total install time for ICP will run in excess of 40 minutes, the majority of that time being this process of copying and loading images.

+    In order to shorten the installation time, the ICP EE tarball has been copied to all cluster nodes.
+We will kick off import of the ICP docker containers on all nodes at the same time to shorten the overal installation time.

+    ICP community edition (ce) only installs the specific containers that are needed for each cluster node and it pulls those from docker hub during installation.
+As a result, the installation of ce takes more like 6 - 10 minutes.

+    With docker now installed on each node, we can to import the ICP containers into the docker repository on each node and continue to work while this is completing.
+This will reduce the overall install time in the final step.

+      `tar -xvf /opt/ibm-cloud-private-x86_64-2.1.0.tar.gz -O |docker load`

+    **NOTES:** This step is not strictly necessary for any node other than the master node.
+If the needed containers do not exist in the other nodes, the tarball will be copied to those nodes and loaded into their docker repositories.
+The installer will do this action serially on each node which will result in an installation time in excess of 40 minutes.
+Preloading the images will significantly reduce the install time.
+By loading these images now, we can be continuing to configure the installation while these images are loading.
+By preloading them we will spend less time waiting for the install to complete later.
+This step is not necessary when installing ICP Community Edition.

+8. Configure passwordless SSH from the master node to all other nodes
-7. You should now have all of your hosts prepared, named properly, and containing the proper IP addresses.
+    You should now have all of your hosts prepared, named properly, and containing the proper IP addresses.
 The next step is to configure passwordless SSH between the boot-master node and the other nodes.
 You first need to create a passwordless SSH key that can be used across the implementation:

     1. Login as to the boot-master node as root